-Paul Stanton Sewald graduated from Bishop Gorman (NV) High School where he helped lead his team to three consecutive Nevada State 4A championships...Played three years of basketball in high school.
+Paul Stanton Sewald graduated from Bishop Gorman (NV) High School where he helped lead his team to three consecutive Nevada State 4A championships...Played three years of basketball in high school...Attended the University of San Diego, where he was named a first-team All-WCC selection during his senior season...Was a teammate of Cubs infielder Kris Bryant while at the University of San Diego...Is an avid fan of the Vegas Golden Knights...Hobbies include playing golf in his spare time.

 Had his contract selected from Las Vegas (AAA) of the Pacific Coast League on April 8...Was optioned to Las Vegas on April 13...Recalled on May 1 and remained on the roster for the rest of the year...Made his major league debut on April 8 vs. Miami...Opponents had nine hits in their final 49 at-bats (.184) with runners on base and were 7-for-their-last-42 (.167) with runners in scoring position against him...For the year, the opposition hit .222 (14-63) with runners in scoring position and batted .200 (7-35) with RISP and two outs...Suffered six losses, tied for the sixth-most in the majors among all relievers...He became the first pitcher to lose the first six decisions of his major league career while playing for the Mets...Info courtesy of Elias...Was second on the team with 13 holds...Righthanders hit .204 (31-152) and lefthanders batted .290 (27- 93)...Racked up 69 strikeouts in 65.1 innings (9.51 strikeouts per nine innings)...Allowed three runs over 20.0 innings (1.35 ERA) from April 11-May 29...Had a 12.91 ERA (11 earned runs/7.2 innings) from June 2-June 22 and a 5.40 ERA (14 earned runs/23.1 innings) from August 1 through the end of the year.